Farming Village

 Goat Show

 These cheeky inquisitive creatures will surely put a smile on your face!
-There will be a range of breeds including Angora, Pygmy and Boer Goats on display.
+There will be a range of breeds including Angora, Pygmy, Dairy and Boer Goats on display.

 Goats are fantastic animals for grazing small holdings and their fleece can be spun into some magnificent garments.

-There will be a variety of competitions, demos and talks across the three days in the Goat Show area, to educate anyone wanting to know more about these animals, their history and purpose.
+There are a variety of competitions, demos and talks across the three days in the Goat Show area, to educate anyone wanting to know more about these animals, their history and purpose.

 Daily Grand Parade of Livestock

 Each day, the spectacle that is the Grand Parade of Livestock takes place in the Main Arena, where the accompanying commentary provide detail about each of the breeds.
-Learn more here and click here for the Main Arena timetable including the Grand Parade.
+Learn more here.

 View prizewinning fleeces during the show and discover how British Wool grade, promote and sell the fleeces produced by the British wool industry.